cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 ChinaIDcontractAMTRootWitness
 ---
 Glboal:
+FileNounce  // index the entire files uploaded globally FileNounceAMTroot // the AMT storage trie for the file

-FileAMTRootSeedingNounce // for each file, this is the history of the commands.
+FileNounceSeedingNounce // for each file, this is the history of the seeding.
-FileAMTRootSeedingNounceContractAMTRoot
+FileNounceSeedingNounceIPFSPeer // the seeding peer id for the file

-RelayAMTNouce // for index entire relay list
+RelayNounce // for index entire relay list

 ```
 # I. community chain - supports file sharing commands